February 6, 2020 / Esther Choy

 When you know what emotions each plot is likely to inspire, you don’t have to wonder, “How will my audience feel after my presentation?”
 You can guide and predict their emotions with greater accuracy.

-2. Improving your presentation’s structure.
-Has this ever happened to you?
-You sit down to narrate your story, and it just starts to feel chaotic as all of your memories begin to swirl around in your head?
-Life is complex.
+Life is complex and doesn’t seem to fit into a neat mold.
 But if you can figure out how this story fits into one of the five basic storylines, you can turn that complexity into a tale that is much easier to communicate.

 It’s vital to learn how to tell these stories better.
 To get started, all you need is a simple template:

 - Begin with the moment it all started.

 - Narrate the moment the leader realized this idea was big enough to be a business (or beloved enough to be a life’s work).